enricmartos/beer-catalog-api/README.md

 ```
 ## Possible improvements for a future version
 - Nationality, which is a Manufacturer field, could be defined as an Enumerator in order to limit the range of possible values.
-- Validate the length of the text fields (name and description) and return a Bad Request if they are too long
+- Validate the length of the text fields (name and description) and return a Bad Request if they are too long.
-- Tests on repository layer
+- Add Unit Tests on repository layer.
-- 2 Missing bonus steps
+- The 2 missing bonus steps (application securization and file upload for Beer resource)
-- Implement pagination and sortin in inmemory repository implementation.
+- Implement pagination and sorting for In Memory repository implementation.